CCBatIIT/modelingworkshop2021/docs/index.md

   - [yank](http://getyank.org/latest/) for performing alchemical free energy calculations.
   - [msmbuilder](http://msmbuilder.org/3.8.0/) to create statistical models for biomolecular dynamics.

+For your convenience, David's PhD student Jim Tufts has prepared [a virtual machine that contains all of this software](https://drive.google.com/file/d/1Ld57XG7kPQUwnn5NmaNZVRizKqJIt9T8/view?usp=sharing).
+To use this virtual machine, you will first need to install [Virtual Box](https://www.virtualbox.org/).
+The user name is _chemuser_ and initial password is _vm_.

 We will also use these web servers:
 - Homology modelling
   - [I-TASSER](https://zhanglab.ccmb.med.umich.edu/I-TASSER/), one of most accurate in competitions